Locations:

 They may recommend you go on PrEP if you:

-“Several new HIV infections have been acquired in relationships that were thought to be monogamous, so being in a relationship does not exclude someone from considering PrEP,” adds Dr. Hekman.
+“Several new HIV infections have been acquired in relationships that were thought to be monogamous, so being in a relationship does not exclude someone from considering PrEP,” clarifies Dr. Hekman.
 “If you think you may be at risk, please contact your provider for additional discussion.”

 How to take PrEP

-You should be on PrEP for one, in most cases, in order for it to start working.
+You should be on PrEP for one week, in most cases, in order for it to start working.
 For receptive vaginal sex and injection drug use, PrEP pills reach maximum protection at about 21 days of use.
 To maximize your protection from HIV, you have to be sure to take every dose.
 Simply put, Dr. Hekman says, “PrEP is incredibly effective, but only if you take it as prescribed.”

-HIV.gov reports that when taken correctly, the pill forms of PrEP reduce the risk of getting HIV from sex by about 99%, and it reduces the risk of getting HIV from injection substance use by at least 74%.
+HIV.gov reports that when taken correctly, the pill forms of PrEP reduce the risk of getting HIV from sex by about 99%.
+And it reduces the risk of getting HIV from injection substance use by at least 74%.
 But the medication isn’t nearly as effective if it isn’t taken consistently, so be sure to set those daily reminders.

 Advertisement